-Principle JCR confirmation results Entities (banks, investors) providing Positive Ensuring transparency by obtaining and Impact Finance should provide transparency and disclosing third-party opinions. disclosure on: JFR will disclose the matters listed as KPIs in the The activities, projects, programs, and/or entities Integrated Report, Sustainability Report, website,
+Principle JCR confirmation results Entities (banks, investors) providing Positive Ensuring transparency by obtaining and Impact Finance should provide transparency and disclosing third-party opinions. disclosure on: JFR will disclose the matters listed as KPIs in the The activities, projects, programs, and/or entities Integrated Report, Sustainability Report, website, financed considered Positive Impact, the etc. In addition, transparency is ensured since intended positive impacts thereof ( as per SMTB regularly confirms the status of the Principle 1). achievement of these disclosure items and The processes they have in place to determine conducts hearings as necessary. eligibility, and to monitor and to verify impacts (as per Principle 2).
+The impacts achieved by the activities, projects, programmes, and/or entities financed (as per Principle 4).

-4. Principle 4 Evaluation Principle JCR confirmation results The assessment of Positive Impact Finance Sumitomo Mitsui Trust Bank evaluates PIF delivered by entities (banks or investors), should implementation based on the five factors listed in be based on the actual impact achieved.
+Principle JCR confirmation results The assessment of Positive Impact Finance Sumitomo Mitsui Trust Bank evaluates PIF delivered by entities (banks or investors), should implementation based on the five factors listed in be based on the actual impact achieved.
 PIF Principle 4: 1. diversity, 2. effectiveness, 3. efficiency, 4. multiplicity, and 5. additionality.
 JCR has received sufficient information in expressing third-party opinions on the validity of the evaluation.
 Among the individual KPIs, the effects of regional revitalization, in particular, are difficult to set quantitative KPIs and specific targets.
 Therefore, JCR confirmed that JFR will focus on the business development it is aiming for by the repayment deadline and the qualitative effects it generates, and will monitor them.